 Facebook pix spat sparks Philadelphia plane bomb hoax

-Shortly after the plane had departed, it was ordered back to Philadelphia when police received a call that the former boyfriend, Christopher Shell, 29, was carrying explosives on board.
+Shortly after the plane had departed, it was ordered back to Philadelphia when police received a call that the former boyfriend, Christopher Shell, 29, was carrying a "liquid explosive" on board.

 No dangerous materials were found and the incident was soon deemed to be a hoax, authorities said.